 Sara's complex penetrates deep enough psychologically that it impacts even Kate.
 In a very telling scene in the novel, Kate, frustrated and overwhelmed by the constant regime of recurrent hospitalization, declares lucidly that she's had enough of it all.
 Instead of approaching her to speak honestly about it, Sara states with startling vituperation that it's "[Kate's] suicide."

-Jerkass Woobie: In the movie adaptation, even the wangsting Sara gets her sympathetic moments when she broke down by Kate's side as her dying daughter in her deathbed slowly passes away in the same night.
+Jerkass Woobie: In the movie adaptation, even the wangsting Sara gets her sympathetic moments when she breaks down by Kate's side as her dying daughter in her deathbed slowly passes away in the same night.
 Even in the novel, there are glimmers of her showing remorse and awareness of the pain and estrangement she's caused her family, but she is too egomaniacal and adamant in her goal (which, in fairness, is to save her cancer ridden daughter).